DataDog/documentation/content/en/serverless/step_functions/enhanced-metrics.md

 : Counts the total number of tasks that timed out.

 `aws.states.enhanced.state.run_duration`
-: Gauge for durations of a state’s runs.
+: Gauge for durations of a state's runs.

 `aws.states.enhanced.state.duration`
-: Gauge for duration of a state’s runs, including retries.
+: Gauge for duration of a state's runs, including retries.

 `aws.states.enhanced.state.invocation_count`
 : Count of the number of times a state is invoked.